 I’ve even put the warranty to the test when I once had my tilt-head model repaired at no cost to me.
 For those of us who love to create food at home, despite the price, the KitchenAid stand mixer is a must-have.

-Where to Buy a KitchenAid Stand Mixer
+Where To Buy a KitchenAid Stand Mixer

-However, for roughly the same price, you can also find the baking staple at Amazon, Williams Sonoma and Costco.
+However, for roughly the same price, you can also find the baking staple at Amazon, Williams Sonoma and Macy’s.
 Say goodbye to the elbow grease of hand-mixing and hello to your new workhorse of a KitchenAid!